Convection reformer HTCR

 Haldor TOPSOE™ Convection Reformer™ (HTCR) technology is a compact, high-efficiency heat exchange reformer that provides refinery operators with a straightforward, inexpensive way to meet the growing demand for hydrogen by:

 - Rapid, low-disruption addition of new reforming capacity

 - Installing add-on units in parallel to your existing reforming installation

 HTCR is the energy efficient ideal choice for hydrogen requirements in the 5,000–50,000 Nm3/hour range.

 Haldor TOPSOE™ Convection Reformer (HTCR) technology has been in widespread industrial use since 1997.

-The HTCR process may use natural gas, LPG, naphtha or refinery off-gas as feedstock which is processed in the following four steps:
+The HTCR process normally uses natural gas, LPG, naphtha or refinery off-gas as feedstock.
+This is processed in the following steps: